How, in duolingo? You could as well roast a frenchman and hope that eating him will give you the knowledge of his language.

 Learning another language will also help you get de-memed.

 When an object/idea has multiple names it gives you power over the object/idea rather than its name having power over you.

 I always had that debate in my head, having another person's input might have just pushed me over the edge.
 I will look into another language.
-Thanks user
+Thanks anon

-I don't really feel like learning Arabic, user.
+I don't really feel like learning Arabic, anon.

 Learn Latin bruv.
 It is the prince of tongues.

 Stop trying to meme people into learning meme languages.

 Make sure it's Indo-European or else you're just wasting your time.

 If you struggle with languages then I'd recommend something like German.
 It's (literally) a good middle-ground between meme-tier French/English and the inflection hell of Latin/Slavic languages.

 I've got a lot of other stuff I'm working on.
 Realistically, the time just isn't there.